Skip to main content

 Event handler

-A method to trigger queries, control components, and perform other actions in response to user interactions.
+A mechanism to respond to user interactions and system events without requiring custom JavaScript.
+You can use event handlers to trigger queries, control components, and perform other actions in response to user interactions.

 External user